Enter your details below and we will contact you.

 In Utah, it does not matter.
 Utah is a no-fault state meaning only one of you needs to file for divorce – and it does not matter who files first.

 There is no need to prove who is ‘to blame.’
-However, if there is serious transgression by one spouse, this can affect court decisions around alimony and property division.
+However, if there is serious transgression by one spouse, this can affect court decisions regarding alimony.

 This time period is meant to be a ‘cooling-off’ period so that you and your spouse can reach a settlement without needing to go to trial.
 If it does go to trial, the judge will make a decision which is fair for everyone involved.